jonnonz1/nz-statute-book/acts/public/1983/arms-act-1983.md

     (v) issuing any endorsement, a permit to possess, or permit to import:
     (vi) undertaking inspections and compliance checks, including checks relating to any licence, endorsement, permit, certification, conditions, or improvement notices:
     (vii) providing testing of samples in relation to firearms, firearm parts, restricted weapons, parts of restricted weapons, magazines, pistol carbine conversion kits, air pistol carbine conversion kits, blank-firing guns, or ammunition:
-    (viii) processing any application for approval or certification of a club or range:
+    (viii) processing any application for approval of a pistol shooting club or certification of a pistol shooting range:
+    (viiia) processing any application for enrolment of a non-pistol shooting club or non-pistol shooting range:
     (ix) approving the manufacture for sale of arms items:
   (b) do not include—
     (i) the response of the Police to calls relating to potential offending; or